ogecko/alpaca-benro-polaris/docs/performance.md

 Tracking performance refers to the mount’s ability to follow the apparent motion of celestial objects across the sky due to Earth’s rotation.
 Good tracking performance ensures that the object remains centered in the field of view over time, allowing for long-exposure photography without star trails.

-The Earth's sidereal rotation speed is approximately 900 arc seconds per minute.
+The Earth's sidereal rotation speed is approximately **900 arc seconds per minute**.
 This means that in one minute of sidereal time, a star will appear to move 900 arcseconds across the sky.
 Ideal tracking eliminates this motion.
-In this update, we quantify how well the Polaris does this using three measures: Periodic Error, RMS Error, and Drift Error.
+In this paper, we quantify how well the Polaris does this using three measures: Periodic Error, RMS Error, and Drift Error.

 ![Periodic Error](images/abp-perf-am5.png)

-Periodic Error refers to the regular, repeating deviations in the tracking accuracy of a telescope mount caused by imperfections in the mount’s drive gears.
+**Periodic Error** refers to the regular, repeating deviations in the tracking accuracy of a telescope mount caused by imperfections in the mount’s drive gears.
 We measure Periodic Error as an absolute arc-second deviation from the desired tracked position.
 Think of it as an absolute error.
 The chart above is an example of the Periodic Error tolerance of a high-end ZWO AM5 mount.
-The Periodic Error ranges from -18 arc seconds to +12 arc seconds.
+The Periodic Error ranges from **-18 arc seconds** to **+12 arc seconds**.

 ![RMS Error](images/abp-perf-phd2.png)

-RMS Error (Root Mean Square) is a statistical measure representing the average deviation or spread of the telescope’s actual position from the desired tracked position over a short period.
+**RMS Error** (Root Mean Square) is a statistical measure representing the average deviation or spread of the telescope’s actual position from the desired tracked position over a short period.
 The nature of RMS removes any longer-term bias from the measure and only measures spread.
 We will use a 15-second interval for all our RMS Error calculations.
 Think of it as the variation in the error.
 The chart above is an example RMS Error tolerance measured in PHD2.
-The RMS Error ranges from -3 arc-second to +3 arc-second on the blue RA Axis.
-An excellent mount can achieve an RMS Error of +/- 0.5 arc seconds.
+The RMS Error ranges from **-3 arc-second** to **+3 arc-second** on the blue RA Axis.
+An excellent mount can achieve an RMS Error of **+/- 0.5 arc seconds**.

 ![Drift MS Error](images/abp-perf-phd2b.png)

-Drift Error refers to the apparent movement of a celestial object in the telescope’s field of view over a more extended period.
+**Drift Error** refers to the apparent movement of a celestial object in the telescope’s field of view over a more extended period.
 We measure Drift Error as an angular distance across the RA and Dec axes in arc seconds per minute, effectively an angular speed.
 Drift error occurs because the telescope is not accurately tracking the sky’s rotation.
 Think of it as a rotational slip speed.
 The chart above shows an apparent drift on the Dec axis.
-A typical tolerance for astrophotography is to keep Drift Error within 1 arc second per minute.
+A typical tolerance for astrophotography is to keep Drift Error within **1 arc second per minute**.

 ## Current Polaris Performance